 Douglas S. Eakeley

 Alan V. Lowenstein Professor of Corporate and Business Law and Distinguished Practice Professor, and Founder/Co-Director, Rutgers Center for Corporate Law and Governance

 Professor Eakeley joined the law school in 2012 from Lowenstein Sandler PC, where he specializes in complex commercial litigation, including securities fraud, antitrust, consumer fraud, class actions and derivative litigation.
 He maintains an affiliation with the firm.
 He has successfully tried numerous matters in federal and state courts, argued many appeals in the federal and state appellate courts, and served as lead counsel in cases in which new law was established.
-Professor Eakeley is included in the 2008-2012 editions of The Best Lawyers in America for his work on “make or break” litigation.
+Professor Eakeley is included in the 2008-2015 editions of The Best Lawyers in America for his work on “make or break” litigation.
 He has also been recognized every year since 2005 by Chambers USA: America’s Leading Lawyers for Business.

 Professor Eakeley is the first occupant of the Alan V. Lowenstein Chair in Corporate and Business Law, which was established by the late Alan V. Lowenstein, founder of Lowenstein Sandler and a major figure in the New Jersey legal and non-profit communities.
 He is also the founder and Co-director of the Rutgers Center for Corporate Law and Governance.